Shining Sea Bikeway: Route description

-The Shining Sea Bikeway's northern trailhead is at the former site of the North Falmouth Railroad Station on County Road in North Falmouth.
+The Shining Sea Bikeway's northern trailhead is at the former site of the North Falmouth station on County Road in North Falmouth.
 For the first 1000 ft, the path runs adjacent to active track used to haul trash off-Cape from the Upper Cape Regional Transfer Station on Joint Base Cape Cod.
 The path runs south roughly parallel to Route 28A through the villages of North Falmouth and West Falmouth.
 Between North and West Falmouth, it passes through a cranberry bog and crosses the horse trails at Bourne Farm.
 In West Falmouth, it passes near Chapoquoit Beach and then runs through the Sippewissett Salt Marsh.

 After the salt marsh, the path turns southeast and climbs slightly into the village of Sippewissett and then turns southwest and enters downtown Falmouth.
 At this point, there is a connection across Route 28A to the southern end of the Moraine Trail, including Goodwill Park, Grew's Pond, and Falmouth Pumping Station.
 In Falmouth, the path runs through a Steamship Authority parking lot and passes the former Falmouth Railroad Station, which is used as a bus station.

 At Woods Hole Road, the path reaches its downtown parking lot, which was its northernmost trailhead until the 2009 extension.
 It then crosses Woods Hole Road and continues southwest past Salt Pond to Surf Drive Beach.
 At Surf Drive, the path follows the beach for 0.5 mi and then heads inland.
-Turning east, it passes through another Steamship Authority parking lot and ends at the Steamship Authority ferry terminal and the former site of the Woods Hole Railroad Station in the village of Woods Hole.
+Turning east, it passes through another Steamship Authority parking lot and ends at the Steamship Authority ferry terminal and the former site of the Woods Hole station in the village of Woods Hole.

+Bourne Rail Trail

+The Bourne Rail Trail is a planned 6.5 mile trail that would connect the Shining Sea Bikeway with the Cape Cod Canal path.
+Proposals include rail to trail and rail with trail.
+The active portion of the railway line is identified by the U.S. Department of Defense as a connector to the Strategic Rail Corridor Network (STRACNET).
+STRACNET includes 32,500 miles of rail line critical to move essential military equipment to ports around the country and 5,000 miles of track essential to connect corresponding facilities, including Camp Edwards.

+Phase 1 of the planned trail is a half-mile long paved path that will run from Monument Neck Road at John Stackpole Memorial Park from the South to the existing Cape Cod Canal Bike Path to the north.
+The trail will be constructed parallel with the railroad line and entirely within the existing railroad right of way.
+Construction of this phase of the project is expected to begin in August 2025.